acciojob/confirm-and-alert/README.md

 Acceptance Criteria:

-- Use `Prompt` for Confirmation Dialog.
+- Use `confirm` for Confirmation Dialog.
 - Message text should be exactly the same as given in the question.